Find out more about component accounting and the work we are doing in this area to benefit our members.

 Background to the matrix

-As associations ensure that their financial statements are compliant with the new component accounting rules in time for the 31 March 2012 deadline, many are discovering that occasional deficiencies in their historical records are preventing them from splitting some property values into their constituent components.
+Housing associations' financial statements had to be compliant with the new component accounting rules in time for the 31 March 2012 deadline.
+Many discovered that occasional deficiencies in their historical records were preventing them from splitting some property values into their constituent components.

-One of the early pieces of universal feedback from associations is that they are encountering gaps in their accounting records for parts of their property portfolio preventing them splitting these properties into their constituent components.
-In many cases, associations have attempted to reconstruct the information required from their own asset management records, stock condition survey data or information from recent developments.
-Where these sources fail to provide sufficient information, associations have commissioned surveyors’ services.
-By early autumn, it was clear that individual associations were facing four-figure sum surveyors bills to provide bespoke information that might be actually be transferrable to other associations.
+One of the early pieces of universal feedback from associations is that they were encountering gaps in their accounting records for parts of their property portfolio preventing them splitting these properties into their constituent components.
+In many cases, associations attempted to reconstruct the information required from their own asset management records, stock condition survey data or information from recent developments.
+Where these sources failed to provide sufficient information, associations commissioned surveyors’ services.

 In a bid to save the sector significant costs, the National Housing Federation approached property surveyors Savills to produce a national matrix of property components that could be applied nationwide, and be used as a ready-reckoner in those rare circumstances where, for a subset of the property portfolio, housing associations have insufficient records to split property values into the constituent property components.

-Savills has spent months researching, modelling and piloting the matrix they have also spent time liaising with key auditors in the housing association sector.
+Savills spent months researching, modelling and piloting the matrix and also spent time liaising with key auditors in the housing association sector.
 Generally, Savills has obtained broach acceptance from auditors that the matrix can be used but only by associations in exceptional circumstances when all other reasonable sources of internally generated information has been exhausted.
-Therefore, associations are advised to agree in advance with their own auditors the extent to which the matrix can be used as a suitable basis for estimating component values for their property portfolio
+Therefore, associations are advised to agree in advance with their own auditors the extent to which the matrix can be used as a suitable basis for estimating component values for their property portfolio.